starknet-edu/counter-workshop/README.md

 ## Setup

-1. Clone this repository
-1. Create a new file called `counter.cairo` inside the `src` folder
-1. Copy the following code into the file

-> **Note:** You'll be working on the `counter.cairo` file to complete the requirements of each step.
-The file `prev_solution.cairo` will show up in future steps as a way to catch up with the workshop if you fall behind. **Don't modify that file**.

-The next setup steps will depend on wether you prefer using Docker to manage global dependencies or not.
+Clone this repository and choose whether you prefer using Docker to manage global dependencies or not in the following steps:

 ### Option 1: Without Docker